-The principal zone of mineralization comprising the Ollachea prospect is being extensively worked by artisanal miners.
+The principal zone of mineralisation comprising the Ollachea Prospect is being extensively worked by artisanal miners (Figure 20).
 The main mineralized area has a strike length of at least 1km and a minimum aggregate width in the order of 100m.
-Mineralized vein zones within this envelope average 40m to 60m wide and individually range from a few metres up to 100m in strike length and can be traced down dip over 200m.
+Mineralised vein zones within this envelope average 40m to 60m wide and individually range from a few metres up to 100m in strike length and although open-ended, can be traced by drilling down dip over 350m.